OptimalX-Group/optimalx-group.github.io/about.md

 ### About us
 <!-- We are a group of data scientists with interest in brains and, more general, biomedical research.
 Our research is more diverse than most labs, and also changes much more quickly!
 Right at the moment, much of the research in the lab is about deep learning and its applications.
 We also do a good bit of neural data analysis.
 Right now we are also very much interested in causality and its links with machine learning. -->
+We are a research group working on how <b>optimization</b> can enable intelligent decision-making in complex and large-scale systems.
+Our research lies at the intersection of <b>mathematical optimization</b>, <b>control theory</b>, <b>game theory</b>, and <b>multiagent systems</b>, with applications primarily in <b>aerospace engineering</b>, such as advanced air mobility and space robotics.

+We are based in the <a href="https://cse.umn.edu/aem">Department of Aerospace Engineering and Mechanics at University of Minnesota Twin Cities</a>.
+We are affiliated with <a href="https://cse.umn.edu/mnri">Minnesota Robotics Institute</a>, <a href="https://www.cts.umn.edu/">Center for Transportation Studies</a>, and <a href="https://dsai-hub.umn.edu/">UMN Data Science Initiative</a>.

 ### Research
 <!-- Making sense of data is possibly the biggest problem in Neuroscience and beyond.
 We build algorithms to analyze data.
 We also use theory as well as computational and [neural modeling](https://en.wikipedia.org/wiki/Computational_neuroscience) to understand how information is processed in the nervous system, explaining data obtained in collaboration with [electrophysiologists](https://en.wikipedia.org/wiki/Electrophysiology) and in [psychophysical](https://en.wikipedia.org/wiki/Psychophysics) experiments.
 Lastly, we constrain and develop new technologies aimed at obtaining data about brains.